Slymeball/figura-faq/README.md

 ```

 > ⚠️ **Warning:**
-> Pings (and most other backend functions) do not exist yet.
+> Pings (and most other backend functions) do not exist for the rewrite yet.
 When they do, check back here.

 ## Where can I find documentation for the rewrite?